Hold a VERA Mock Election in Your Program!

 - Get oriented to the VERA resources available to you.
-Check out the Classroom Resources page and watch for the New England online voter guide coming this summer.
+Check out the Classroom Resources page.

 - Share this Introductory PPT presentation (forthcoming, 9-24-20) at a staff meeting to mobilize your team.

 - Teach adults about voting and other ways to participate civically.

 - Participate in a program-wide mock election and let representatives know that we vote!

 Make the Case for Voter Education